Tuuleh/masters-battery/README.md

 <h1>References</h1>

 Carron, A. V., Widmeyer, W. N., & Brawley, L. R. (1985).
 The development of an instrument to assess cohesion in sport teams: The Group Environment Questionnaire.
-Journal of Sport Psychology, 7, 244-266.Carron, A. V., Widmeyer, W. N., & Brawley, L. R. (1985).

-The development of an instrument to assess cohesion in sport teams: The Group Environment Questionnaire.
 Journal of Sport Psychology, 7, 244-266.

 Fletcher, R. B. & Whitton, S. M. (2014).
 The Group Environment Questionnaire: A Multilevel Confirmatory Factor Analysis.
 Small Group Research, 45(1), 68-88. doi: 10.1177/1046496413511121